 A self-service transport café would have been provided.

 Taverna submitted bids for both the north- and the southbound service area.
 Their financial offer for the southbound side was excellent, however this was dependent on their not-as-good offer for the northbound side being approved.
 Taverna appeared to share other operators' views that the southbound side would be more profitable.

 For each side, there were vending machines and an AA kiosk at the entrance.
 Inside took you to a large foyer.
-Against the wall on the left were vending machines and toilets, with toilets and the shop at the back.
+Against the wall on the left were vending machines, with toilets and the shop at the back.
 The main café would have joined the foyer.

-The amenity building was light because of the issues with the structure.
+The building structure was kept light because of the issues with the land.
 It was designed by Challen, Floyd & Partners.
 The walls were grey brick with cedar shingles covering the roof, described by inspectors as "undesirable".

 The dining area was criticised for its poor view, and the building was described as "self-conscious" and "fussy".
 Taverna had promised to trial more experimental automated catering arrangements here, furnished with hardwood seating with plastic tables.

-On the northbound side, a separate entrance to the transport café was provided at the back, while the southbound side used two separate buildings.
+On the northbound side, a separate entrance to the transport café was provided at the back, while the southbound side had the café in a separate building.
 The transport café would have had walls covered with ceramic tiles.

 Seating would have been provided for 702 people, with 84 toilets, 465 car parking spaces, 109 lorry bays and 12 coach bays.
 Space was left at the back of each amenity building for an extension.